Salt evaporation pond

 A salt evaporation pond is a shallow artificial salt pan designed to extract salts from sea water or other brines.
-The Salt pans are shallow and expansive, allowing sunlight to penetrate and reach the seawater.
-Natural salt pans are formed through geological processes, where water evaporating, leaving behind salts deposits.
+The salt pans are shallow and expansive, allowing sunlight to penetrate and reach the seawater.
+Natural salt pans are formed through geologic processes, where evaporating water leaves behind salt deposits.
 Some salt evaporation ponds are only slightly modified from their natural version, such as the ponds on Great Inagua in the Bahamas, or the ponds in Jasiira, a few kilometres south of Mogadishu, where seawater is trapped and left to evaporate in the sun.

-The seawater or brine is fed into large ponds and water is drawn out through natural evaporation which allows the salt to be subsequently harvested.
+During the process of salt winning, seawater or brine is fed into artificially created ponds from which water is drawn out by evaporation, allowing the salt to be subsequently harvested.

 The ponds also provide a productive resting and feeding ground for many species of waterbirds, which may include endangered species.
+However, Ghanaian fisheries scientist RoseEmma Mamaa Entsua-Mensah also noted that salt winning can destroy mangrove forests and mudflats, altering the environment and making it unproductive for other development or fish growth.
 The ponds are commonly separated by levees.
 Salt evaporation ponds may also be called salterns, salt works or salt pans.

+Metrics and energetics

+There is an associated loss of available energy when evaporating into dry air.
+This Gibbs Free Energy becomes positive when the salinity is high enough (or air humid enough) for the salt solution to cause water to condense into it.
+That is how liquid desiccants work.

+Evaporation systems are also often evaluated by the water evaporation rate per unit area.
+When the energy is largely provided by sunlight, these are often evaluated with a solar efficiency, ($\eta_{\rm sol}$), which is a thermal efficiency that compares incoming light energy to the enthalpy of vaporization.
+This is the same as the gained output ratio (GOR) in desalination.

 Algae and color

 Due to variable algal concentrations, vivid colors (from pale green to bright red) are created in the evaporation ponds.
 The color indicates the salinity of the ponds.
 Microorganisms change their hues as the salinity of the pond increases.
 In low- to mid-salinity ponds, green algae such as Dunaliella salina are predominant, although these algae can also take on an orange hue.
-Halobacteria, a type of halophilic Archaea (also known as Haloarchaea), are responsible for changning the color of middle to high-salinity ponds to shades of pink, red, and orange.
+Halobacteria, a type of halophilic Archaea (also known as Haloarchaea), are responsible for changing the color of middle to high-salinity ponds to shades of pink, red, and orange.
 Other bacteria such as Stichococcus also contribute tints.